-Rune Kleppe^{1,2}, Aurora Martinez^{1,2}, and Jan Haavik1-3
+Rune Kleppe, Aurora Martinez, and Jan Haavik1-3

-1K.G.
+K.G.
 Jebsen Centre for Neuropsychiatric Disorders, University of Bergen

-2Department of Biomedicine, University of Bergen
+Department of Biomedicine, University of Bergen

-3Haukeland University hospital, Bergen, Norway
+Haukeland University hospital, Bergen, Norway

 The dopamine D2 receptor (D2R) is the prominent autoreceptor that regulate excitability and transmitter release from dopaminergic neurons.
 This autoregulatory function is implicated in several neuropsychiatric disorders.
 In addition, the D2-autoreceptors regulate the activity of tyrosine hydroxylase (TH), a key regulatory enzyme of dopamine biosynthesis.
 TH is feedback inhibited by dopamine binding to its active site, but can be reactivated by phosphorylation on serine40.
 The cAMP signaling pathway is a major mediator of TH Ser40 phosphorylation and this pathway is also inhibited by D2-autoreceptors.
 These feedback regulatory mechanisms are particularly prominent in the striatum, a major site for dopamine transmission in the brain.
 Presently, two prevailing mechanistic models exist of TH control by the two linked feedback mechanisms.
 Based on reported experimental data, we use mechanistic modeling to investigate the consequence of these TH-models on dopamine homeostasis of the striatal terminals.
-The implication for dopamine neurotransmission and disorders linked to dopamine function.
+The implication for regulation by the two nested feedback mechanisms are discussed, as well as the implication for dopamine neurotransmission and disorders linked to dopamine function.